hyperledger/identus/CONTRIBUTING.md

 - The Original Reporter: May close the issue if they are satisfied with the resolution.
 - Maintainers/Contributors: Those with write permissions can close issues as described above.

-# Releasing Identus
+# <a name="releasing"></a> Releasing Identus

-As per [README](./README.md), Identus is consisting of several core components that are validated as an eco-system and a node and corresponding documentation.
+As per [README](./README.md), Identus is consisting of several core components that are validated as an ecosystem and a node and corresponding documentation.
 This section is describing the release process.
 The release manager is the owner of this process and is a chosen maintainer.

 1. System release candidate
 2. System-level testing and quality gates